 I love the neutral look and the touch of soft pastel colors that the painted pumpkins add.

 I love that I was able to incorporate a bit of leather from my OOOOOODLES of free leather I got by doing this simple trick.

-I made some quick tassels and tied them on to some of the larger vintage bottles.
+I made some quick tassels and tied them onto some of the larger vintage bottles.
+(Learn how to make leather tassels with this leather keychain tutorial).
 Don’t you just love the texture that it added?

 - “Table Runner” – it’s actually a scarf – Restoration Hardware

-- Wooden Dough Bowl – I got this an estate sale, here’s some similar ones – Bowl 1 from Etsy – Bowl 2 from Wayfair – Bowl 3 from Amazon – Bowl 4 from Etsy
+- Wooden Dough Bowl – I got this an estate sale, here’s some similar ones – Bowl 1 from Etsy – Bowl 2 from Amazon – Bowl 3 from Etsy

 - Painted Pumpkins – Dollar Tree

-- Vintage Bottles – I got mine at thrift stores, but here are some awesome budget-friendly bottles on Etsy – Bottles 1 – Bottles 2 – Bottles 3 – Bottles 4
+- Vintage Bottles – I got mine at thrift stores, but here are some awesome vintage bottles on Etsy

 - Wooden spools of twine